Aspen Institute Arts Program

-The Aspen Institute Arts Program was established to support and invigorate the arts in America, and to return them to the center of the Aspen Institute's "Great Conversation."
-Directed by Damian Woetzel, it brings together artists, advocates, educators, managers, foundations, and government officials to exchange ideas and to develop policies and programs that strengthen the reciprocal relationship between the arts and society.
+The Aspen Institute Arts Program draws upon the Institute’s long-established convening power, and its well-known association with ideas, values and leadership to support and invigorate the role of arts and culture in public life.
+The Arts Program brings together artists, advocates, educators, foundations, government officials, and others to exchange ideas and develop policies and programs that strengthen the reciprocal relationship between the arts and society.